 It is recognized today that the Fukushima Dai-ichi site protections against a realistically estimated tsunami were not sufficient.

-This fact can be considered as an insufficiency in the definition of the deterministic design basis conditions of Fukushima Dai-ichi NPPs and an implicit underestimation of the residual risk; the PSA approach (if correctly implemented in complement of the deterministic design, i.e. with an enlarged scope concerning the covered hazards), could have led to identify this weakness and to evaluate the residual risk which was excessively high and led to a decision of site reinforcement (e.g. different positioning of the emergency Diesel generators (DGs)).
+This fact can be considered as a failure in the definition of the deterministic design basis conditions of Fukushima Dai-ichi NPPs, but the PSA approach (if correctly implemented in complement of the deterministic design), should have led to the identification of this weakness and to a decision of site reinforcement.